pmeeny/CI-MS4-LoveRugby/TESTING.md

 # Testing
 The testing approach(described in detail in this testing readme) is as follows:
 1. Automated unit testing using the Django unit test framework
-2. Automated UI testing using the UILIcious framework
-3. Manual testing using emulators and real devices
+2. Manual testing using emulators and real devices

 ## Unit testing information
 - I wrote a number of unit tests(65) using the Django unit test framework
 - These test cases are structured in a number of suites(13)
+- A TDD(Test Driven development) approach was used for writing uni tests, where the test was written as and before the view was written, and the test passed as the view method was written/developed
-- The structure of the unit test is based on the model/form/view structure, for example test_views.py, test_model.py and test_forms.py on a per app basis
+- The structure of the unit test is based on the model/form/view structure, for example test_views.py, test_model.py and test_forms.py on a per-app basis
 - I used coverage(coverage.py) for code coverage and to ensure a high code coverage was met on all python files in the project
 - An overall report is available at the following link [Coverage Report](readme/coverage/index.html)
 - To run the unit tests click on Run "Test with Coverage" in your IDE, or at the command line "python manage.py test"
 <br>![Unit test run 1](readme/misc/unit_test1.PNG)
-- A tests database is created and deleted for the test run, and each suite has setup:<code>def setUp(self):</code> and teardown:<code>def tearDown(self):</code> methods to create the relevant objects needed for the test suite
+- A test database is created and deleted for the test run, and each suite has a set-up:<code>def setUp(self):</code> and teardown:<code>def tearDown(self):</code> methods to create the relevant objects needed for the test suite
 <br>![Unit test run 1](readme/misc/unit_test2.PNG)

 ### Unit testing information for the Bag app
 - For the bag app one suite was written to test the views
 - The bag app does not have any forms or models
-- The views suite contains 8 unit tests testing add/removing items from the bag
+- The views' suite contains 8 unit tests testing add/removing items from the bag
 <br>![Suite](readme/unit_tests/bag_test_views.PNG)
 - In terms of coverage when run as part of the 13 suites, it gives the following code coverage
 <br>![Coverage](readme/unit_tests/bag_coverage.PNG)